 Where to Network

-• Professional Groups: Joining groups, either online or offline, can put you in touch with like-minded professionals.
+- Professional Groups: Joining groups, either online or offline, can connect you with like-minded professionals.
 These groups are a goldmine for sharing knowledge, experiences, and, of course, referrals.

 The Art of Networking